Creative Commons License 2024 Volume 11 Issue 3

 Beekeeping represents a non-timber alternative use for oak.
 If the primary source of honey is oak sap, oak honeydew honey could be classified as a non-timber forest product, incentivizing conservation.
 Therefore, studies like this are crucial for developing initiatives that promote the conservation of vulnerable oak forests [17] and the sustainable use of natural resources in these ecosystems.

-The aim of this research is to contribute to the understanding of the biological aspects of S. asper (Hemiptera: Stigmacoccidae) associated with the oak forest corridor, Q. humboldtii, in the department of Boyacá, Colombia.
+This research aims to contribute to the understanding of the biological aspects of S. asper (Hemiptera: Stigmacoccidae) associated with the oak forest corridor, Q. humboldtii, in the department of Boyacá, Colombia.
 By studying an experimental population under controlled conditions, this research will document population parameters and describe the life cycle of this scale insect, identifying stages of higher susceptibility and proliferation.
 The goal is to support responsible honeydew utilization and promote effective beekeeping practices that foster the conservation of High-Andean forest ecosystems.

 MATERIALS AND METHODS